 As parents, are we inadvertently teaching children that they can’t be who they want to be?
 Are parents teaching kids that how they feel doesn’t matter?
 Are parents teaching kids that they need to seek external approval in order to feel good enough?
 Is this where these feeling are coming from?
 Is this where you and I could have internalized some of these messages from our own childhood?

-To test the theory, I took a look a some of the ways I was parenting my children.
+To test the theory, I took a look a some of the ways I was parenting my children that were communicating that “what you think or how you feel doesn’t matter”.
 A chill came over me.

 - Telling my child not to be sad or not to cry.
 “You’re okay.
 You’re not a baby.”